SenseAI/SenseAI.github.io/index.markdown

 #### Introduction

 This document explains what the Sense Ai SDK for Android is and how to integrate it into your application.
 Please review these details prior to implementation.
-Contact help@senseai.io for additional support.
+Please contact [help@senseai.io](mailto:help@senseai.io) for additional support.

-#### What does the SDK do?

-The purpose of the SDK is to normalize and extend the sensing capabilities of Android devices without any additional hardware.
-This enables the measurement of comparable physical and context variables in the neighborhood of the device.
-A complete list of the measurements can be found in section 11 of this document.
+The purpose of the Sense Ai SDK is to normalize and extend the sensing capabilities of Android devices, enabling the measurement of comparable physical and context variables in the neighborhood of any supported device.
+A complete list of the measurements can be found below.
+Please note that the SDK is compatible with Android SDK versions 15 and up.

 #### Basics of Operation

-The SDK is compatible with Android SDK versions 15 and up.

 At the core of the SDK is a Service that curates measurements derived from sensors and other data sources, and tags them with the time and last known location.
-The Service can be configured so that it is constantly running (even if the parent app has been killed) either at a fast rate or at a slow rate or it can be configured on a timer to sleep and wake up every few minutes to make a temperature prediction and then go back to sleep until it is awoken by the timer again.
-The period of the timer is defaulted to 15 minutes however the developer can configure this time remotely from the developer portal to range between 3 and 15 minutes per prediction.

-Predictions are not made instantaneously and require at least 40 seconds of on-time before a prediction can be made.
+The Service can be configured so that it is constantly running (even if the parent app has been killed) either at a fast rate or at a slow rate.
+Alternatively, it can be configured on a timer to sleep, wake up at a set frequency to make a measurement, and then go back to sleep.
+The timer period is 15 minutes by default but can be configured remotely from the developer portal.
+Measurements and predictions are not instantaneou and require at least 40 seconds of on-time.

-Measurement results are communicated from the SDK to the parent app via a Local Broadcast.
+Results are communicated from the SDK to the parent app via a Local Broadcast.
 To receive updates from the SDK the developer will need to extend and register the KelvinWakefulBroadcastReceiver from the SDK.
 This will allow the parent app to receive updates while in the foreground, background or after being killed.

 <div id="sdkBasicImplementation" class="group">
-    <h2 class="page-header">Implementation Basics</h2>
+    <h2 class="page-header">Implementation Overview</h2>
   <a class="headerlink" href="#sdkBasicImplementation"></a>
 </div>